yongce-liu/RoboVerse/docs/source/metasim/get_started/quick_start/12_domain_randomization.md

 # 12. Domain Randomization

-This tutorial demonstrates how to apply progressive domain randomization during trajectory replay.
-The system combines scene creation, material variation, lighting changes, and camera perturbations in a layered approach that mirrors real-world training workflows.
+This tutorial shows how to use domain randomization during trajectory replay.
+We'll go from simple material changes to full scene randomization with lighting and camera variations - basically everything you need for robust sim-to-real transfer.

 ## Quick Start